When it is time to leave… and we don’t

 ~ And, how about women who are stuck in a friends-with-benefits situation?
 They are conditioned to receiving so little that when they meet someone new who gives them flowers, a beautiful piece of jewelry, and an offer to become their girlfriend they feel… uncomfortable.
 ‘How is it possible – they wonder – to have it all?
 Just like that?
 Without me trying to please, to play a doormat, and to beg?’
 That’s when the ‘NOT normal’ becomes our ‘new normal’.
 We feel uncomfortable… when someone treats us nice.
 Crazy, isn’t it?!

-In all of the instances above the emotional and psychological damage would have been far less severe and way less damaging should we have tolerated less (see that blue line?), and left earlier.
+In all of the instances above the emotional and psychological damage would have been far less severe and way less damaging should we have tolerated less (see that green line?), and left earlier.
 Much, much earlier.

 It is those who left at the ‘critical point’ who are carrying the biggest baggage.
 And then, when you date them, it often feels like you have to pay for what their previous partners did to them.